Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/offerdecisioning/offer-api.md

 {% tab title="iOS" %}
 ### DecisionScope/**AEPDecisionScope**

-This class contains the id of activity and placement, wich is used by the offer decisioning service to propose offers for.
+This class contains the id of activity and placement, which is used by the offer decisioning service to propose offers for.

 ```swift
 public class DecisionScope{